telerik/ajax-docs/controls/menu/radmenu-items/working-with-items-at-client-side.md

 ````

-For a live example of adding, removing, and disabling items in client-side code,see [Add/Remove/Disable Items](https://demos.telerik.com/aspnet-ajax/menu/examples/programming/addremovedisableitemsclientside/defaultcs.aspx).
+For more information about adding, removing, and disabling items in client-side code,see [Add/Remove/Disable Items](https://demos.telerik.com/aspnet-ajax/menu/examples/programming/addremovedisableitemsclientside/defaultcs.aspx).

 # See Also